tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/web.md

 **Flag: `picoCTF{Who_D03sN7_L1k5_90B0T5_718c9043}`**
 **Perceived Difficulty:** `easy`

-My initial guess was to look up the font files, since "Roboto Sans" is the name of a font.
+My initial guess was to look up the font files, since "Roboto" is the name of a font.
 But on going through those files, I wasn't able to find any significant leads.

 My second guess was the `robots.txt` file of the website, a text file that tells search engine crawlers which URLs and directories on a website they can access.